infrasonicaudio/esp32-i2s-synth-example/README.md

 idf.py menuconfig
 ```

+An `sdkconfig.defaults` file is provided for convenience.
+The only changes beyond system
+defaults are to increase the CPU Frequency to 240 MHz and max out the RTOS tick rate at 1000Hz.

 ### Build and Flash

 Build the project and flash it to the board, then run monitor tool to view serial output: